-To lower the calcium level, there are a few different routes for you to take.
+To lower the calcium hardness in your pool water, you have a few options.
 If possible, you can drain a large portion of your water and replace it with softer water.

 If draining isn't an option, we recommend a flocculant to attract excess calcium in the water, causing it to clump and fall to the bottom of the pool.
-Once the flocculant has done it's job simply vacuum out the clumps and backwash and clean the filter one more time to remove the calcium.
-Be sure to test the level afterwards to make sure the first treatment was a success.
+Once the flocculant has done its job, simply vacuum out the clumps and backwash and clean the filter one more time to remove the calcium.
+Be sure to test the calcium level afterwards to make sure the first treatment was a success.

 Keep Pool Calcium Levels Balanced